 15. Mazda MX-5 Miata

-Most of the models highlighted here should generally have on the lower end of mileage.
+Most of the models highlighted here should generally be on the lower end of mileage.
 But as with any used car, it's vital to get any prospective purchase thoroughly checked out and its history investigated.
 Performance cars often require more maintenance than other vehicles.
 They can also be prone to accidents due to their speed and configuration.
+Have a pre-purchase inspection done, by a trusted mechanic, before spending $30k on a potential money pit.